ray-project/ray/doc/source/cluster/k8s-operator.rst

  example-cluster2-ray-worker-qsgnd   1/1     Running   0          1s
  ray-operator-pod                    1/1     Running   0          10m

-Now we can :ref:`run Ray programs<_ray_k8s-run>` on our Ray clusters.
+Now we can :ref:`run Ray programs<ray-k8s-run>` on our Ray clusters.

 Monitoring
 ----------
-Autoscaling logs are written to the operator pod's stdout and can be accessed with :code:`kubectl logs`.
+Autoscaling logs are written to the operator pod's ``stdout`` and can be accessed with :code:`kubectl logs`.
-Each line of output is prefixed by the name of the cluster followed by colon.
+Each line of output is prefixed by the name of the cluster followed by a colon.
 The following command gets the last hundred lines of autoscaling logs for our second cluster.

 .. code-block:: shell